 Before the Interview

-- Create a résumé and write a cover letter targeted for the specific job you are applying for.
-Then schedule a résumé and cover letter review at the CPDO.
-To schedule an appointment, stop by or call 342.1183.
+- Create a resume and a cover letter targeted for the specific job for which you are applying.
+Then schedule a resume and cover letter review at the Career and Professional Development Office.

-- Schedule a mock interview at least one week in advance of your scheduled employment interview.
+- Be sure to schedule a mock interview at least one week in advance of your scheduled employment interview.

-- Two days before your scheduled mock interview, drop your résumé, cover letter, and position description of the job you are applying at the front reception desk of the CPDO or email firstname.lastname@example.org.
-Ask that your materials are forwarded to the appropriate specialist.
+- Drop your resume, cover letter, and the position description of the job you are applying for at the front reception desk of the Career and Professional Development Office two days before your scheduled mock interview.
+You can also email your materials to firstname.lastname@example.org.
+Ask that your materials be forwarded to the appropriate specialist.

 - Review the material on appropriate dress and determine what you will wear for your mock interview.

-- Be prepared to ask the interviewer questions about the company and job/internship you are applying for at the end of your mock interview session, so research the company in advance to prepare these questions.
+- Be prepared to ask the interviewer questions about the company and job or internship you are applying for at the end of your mock interview session.
+Research the company in advance to prepare these questions.

-- The more you treat this mock interview like a real interview, the more beneficial it will be for you.
+- Remember that the more you treat this mock interview like a real interview, the more beneficial it will be for you.